NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_run_selector.md

 ## Find SRA Data in Entrez

 Start by doing a search for brewer's yeast using the organism in Entrez.
-You can replicate the example search below by clicking [here](https://www.ncbi.nlm.nih.gov/sra/?term=%22saccharomyces+cerevisiae%22%5BOrganism%5D).
+You can replicate the example search below by clicking <a href="https://www.ncbi.nlm.nih.gov/sra/?term=%22saccharomyces+cerevisiae%22%5BOrganism%5D" target="_blank">here</a>.

 ![RST Entrez](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/rst_entrez.png "RST Entrez")